yuyokk/yuyokk.github.io/index.md

 # Overview

 <p>
 Software developer with overall experience more than 7 years.
-Currently building applications as a Full Stack developer (React, Node.js) and deploying them on AWS services.
+Currently building web applications as a Full Stack developer (React, Node.js) and deploying them on AWS services.
 </p>

 # Technical skills